Azure/PSRule.Rules.Azure/docs/commands/PSRule.Rules.Azure/en-US/Get-AzRuleTemplateLink.md

 ### -SkipUnlinked

-Use this option to ignore parameter files that are not linked to a template.
+Use this option to ignore parameter files that have no matching template.
-By default, when a parameter file that does not reference a template is discovered an error will be raised.
+By default, when parameter files without a matching template are discovered an error is raised.

 ```yaml
 Type: SwitchParameter